MonoGame/MonoGame/Documentation/index.md

 - Content building and optimization
 - Math library optimized for games

-This documentation helps you get started, providing both overviews of key features and tools and a complete API reference.
+This documentation helps you get started, providing overviews of key features and tools and a complete API reference.

 Please use the links at the top and left to navigate the documentation sections.